fast-platform/fast-docker-api/README.md

 ### What is FAST?

-FAO SURVEY TECHNOLGY (FAST) is the Food and Agriculture Organization's approach to handle corporate Data Collection and Data Management projects in a scalable and reusable fasion.
-Rather than just going for a single provider approach, we separated every step of the Data Collection process to allow the use of plugable/interchable Open Source solutions that will work the same way wether you are using them on a Cloud or On-promise environment (No internet access)
+FAO SURVEY TECHNOLGY (FAST) is the Food and Agriculture Organization's approach to handle corporate Data Collection and Data Management projects in a scalable and reusable fashion.
+Rather than just going for a single provider approach, we separated every step of the Data Collection process to allow the use of pluggable/interchangeable Open Source solutions that will work the same way whether you are using them on a Cloud or On-premise environment (No internet access)

 ### Usage